LayerNext/docs/docs/08-python-sdk/01-installation.md

 # 1. Getting Started

-The LayerNext Python SDK provides a programmatic way to access all the functions inside the LayerNext platform, including uploading annotations, searching data sets, downloading datasets and annotations, and other functions.
+The LayerNext Python SDK provides a programmatic way to access all the functions inside the LayerNext platform, including uploading annotations, downloading datasets and annotations, and other functions.

 ## 1.1.
 Installation